zakagan/DoomsdayCalc/README.md

 What if a user enters a date that turns out to be a holiday?
 DoomsdayCalc can recognize these dates are will report back the significance.
 For example:

+What about older dates?
+The famous Battle of Hastings between the Normans and the Anglo-Saxons occured on a Saturday, October 14th, 1066.
+Does DoomsdayCalc get it right?

 ## Options for Date Formatting

 There are three ways for users to input dates.